-GS604 Graduate Student Research Opportunities GS616 Foundations of Molecular and Cellular
+GS604 GS616 Graduate Student Research Opportunities Foundations of Molecular and Cellular Biology

+GS690 Experimental Design and Analysis

-GS637 Responsible Conduct of Scientific Research GS892 Introduction to the Presentation and
+GS637 Responsible Conduct of Scientific Research

+GS892 Introduction to the Presentation and

+Analysis of Scientific Literature: Journal Club

-PHA610 Principles of Pharmacology PHA645 Pharmacology Seminar
+PHA610 Principles of Pharmacology

-PHA612 Cardiovascular Physiology and

-Pharmacology\
+PHA645 Pharmacology Seminar

+Electives:
-PHA615 Apoptosis and Cancer Pharmacology\ PHA618 Current Topics of Pharmacology and Development\

-PHA622 Principles and Practices of Drug Discovery

-PHA623 Grant Writing in Pharmacology
+PHA612 Cardiovascular Physiology and Pharmacology PHA615 Apoptosis and Cancer Pharmacology PHA618 Current Topics of Pharmacology PHA622 Principles and Practices of Drug Discovery PHA623 and Development Grant Writing in Pharmacology

-\All MS students are required to take minimum of 4 advanced Pharmacology course credits (including credit hours for PHA610).
+All MS students are required to take minimum of 4 advanced Pharmacology course credits (including credit hours for PHA610).
 Students can take other elective courses offered by the Department of Pharmacology or by other Departments to fulfill the didactic course requirement.
 Also, it is suggested that students take Methods of Pharmacology Research (PHA617) in the first year (no more than 4 credits).

-- Total 30 credit hours (a minimum of 20 Didactic Graduate Course credit hours and a minimum of 10 Research Graduate Course credit hours). - · Successful Thesis Defense
+- Total 30 credit hours (a minimum of 20 Didactic Graduate Course credit hours and a minimum of 10 Research Graduate Course credit hours). - Successful Thesis Defense